marijnh/Eloquent-JavaScript/15_event.md

 {{index "touchstart event", "touchmove event", "touchend event"}}

-There are separate event types fired by touch interaction.
+There are specific event types fired by touch interaction.
 When a finger starts touching the screen, you get a `"touchstart"` event.
 When it is moved while touching, `"touchmove"` events fire.
 And finally, when it stops touching the screen, you'll see a `"touchend"`